ropensci/babette/doc/faq.md

  * macOS
  * Windows

+Other Linux distros may work, [CentOS does not work](https://github.com/ropensci/babette/issues/31).

 ### How can I inspect a generated BEAST2 XML file?

 Set a path to a desired location and disable cleaning up: